Fun with the sun

 Solar eclipses over your back yard are extremely rare!
 You might witness a couple of partial solar eclipses in your lifetime, if you're lucky.
 You can increase your chances of seeing a partial solar eclipse if you pay attention to the news and travel to a location where the eclipse can be seen.
 But if you're waiting on a local one that you don't have to leave home to see, then you're in for a long wait.
 Possibly decades.

 Transits are even more rare!
 There are two types of transits: Venus transits and Mercury transits.
 They occur because Venus and Mercury are the only two inner planets.
 On rare occasions, Venus and Mercury can pass exactly between earth and sun, so that we see their silhouettes against the solar disk.
 Mercury is quite small, so you need a telescope to see it.
-Venus is large enough to see with your naked eye (and solar filter, of course), but it's a more pleasing view with a telescope.
+Venus, during a transit of the sun, is large enough to see with your naked eye (and solar filter, of course), but it's a more pleasing view with a telescope.
 Not that it matters.
-We won't see another one in our lifetimes.
+We won't see another one in our lifetimes!

 Mercury transit on November 11, 2019